New Book Describes 'Bluffing' Programmers in Silicon Valley - Slashdot

 Good point.
 To quote Kurt von Hammerstein-Equord:

 "I divide my officers into four groups.
 There are clever, diligent, stupid, and lazy officers.
 Usually two characteristics are combined.
 Some are clever and diligent -- their place is the General Staff.
 The next lot are stupid and lazy -- they make up 90 percent of every army and are suited to routine duties.
-Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure nec
+Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
+One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief."

 Re: (Score:2)